Last updated: 03/08/2020

 What is social distancing?

-Read more on what you can and cannot do under the new restrictions.
+Read more on what you can and cannot do.

 Should I be social distancing?

 Yes, everyone should be social distancing until the Government instructs otherwise.

 Easy read guide on social distancing

 Take a look at the easy read guide on social distancing: Keeping away from other people: new rules to follow from 23 March 2020.